-A website redesign can improve your site’s appearance, conversion rate, visitor experience, and more — but it also can put your search engine rankings and traffic at risk.
+A website redesign is like a double-edged sword.
+On the one end, an SEO website redesign can improve your site’s appearance, conversion rate, visitor experience, and more.
+On the other, a redesign can put your search engine rankings and traffic at risk.

 Website Redesign SEO Checklist